Summer 1 2021

 This half term, our Science work is all about Plants and Trees.
 We have been very busy conducting a science experiment to see what happens to a sunflower seed in different conditions and learning about the lifecycle of a seed.
 We have also been observing trees and plants in the woods, drawing and labelling parts of a tree and measuring leaves to link with our Maths.

 In DT, we plan to make a moving model of a coal mining cart, to link with our underground topic.
 We have been very busy researching, reading our design brief, planning and designing our coal mining carts.
-We have thought about materials, shapes, size and what we want our carts to look like.
+We have thought about materials, shapes, size and what we want our carts to look like and this has also linked to some of our English learning.

 This half tern we have been building on our scratch skills and have created new sprites.
 We have given the sprites codes to move in different directions and get them to jump.
 We have also been linking our computing skills to Maths by directing a Beebot through a maze.
 We are building up our coding skills to help us create an underground tunnel to direct our Beebot through linked to our topic.